Darryl Pollard

-Darryl Pollard (born May 11, 1964 in Ellsworth, Maine) is a former professional American football player who played cornerback for seven seasons in the National Football League (NFL).
+Cedric Darryl Pollard (born May 11, 1964) is an American former professional football player who was a cornerback for seven seasons in the National Football League (NFL).
 His listed highlights are the Super Bowl XXIII and XXIV championships, and playing on an undefeated Colorado State High School Championship team in 1981.

 Student athletics

 Pollard played as a wide receiver and return specialist at William Mitchell High School in Colorado Springs, Colorado.
 The team were undefeated state champions in 1981.

 Pollard played college football at Weber State University for three years (1983–1985).
 He came to Weber State as a running back but was moved to cornerback prior to his sophomore season.
 He led the Wildcats with four interceptions as a senior, earning all-conference honors.
-Pollard was rated as the 24th defensive cornerback in the National Collegiate Athletic Association (NCAA) to be chosen for the 1986 NFL Draft.
+Pollard was rated as the 24th defensive cornerback in the National Collegiate Athletic Association (NCAA) to be chosen for the 1986 NFL draft.